coreBOS/coreBOSDocumentation/user/pages/05.configuration-tools/02.business-maps/28.extendedfieldinfo/autocomplete/item.md

 For MultiSelect Autocomplete Fields, the uitype is 1025, and the extended field information follows the same structure as a normal select autocomplete field.

+This feature allows support for multiple selectable modules, but it's important to note that you can only choose records from one specific module at a time.

 Here's an example of a test field definition for a uitype 1025 in the potentials module:

 ```XML